-P: Progressing well
+P: Progressing well / On target.

 In areas where an on-site sewage system (septic system) is considered a significant drinking water threat, inspections are required once every five years in accordance with the Ontario Building Code's mandatory on-site sewage system inspection program.
 In the ABMV Source Protection Region, 204 on-site sewage systems are subject to the mandatory inspection program.
 For the first round of inspections, 99% of these systems were inspected within the five-year timeline, in accordance with the Ontario Building Code.
 The inspection results found the majority are functioning as designed and carrying out regular pump-outs.

-The second round of inspections is underway, with 73 inspections completed in 2022.
-More than 75 per cent of systems have been re-inspected in the second five-year timeline.
-Although all systems have received an initial inspection, there have been delays in completing the second round of septic inspections.
-Delays are attributed to staffing issues as well as lingering impacts related to the COVID-19 pandemic.
+Almost 80 per cent of systems were re-inspected within the second five-year round of inspections.
+Although all systems have received an initial inspection, there were challenges meeting the second five-year timeline.
+Delays are attributed to staffing issues as well as impacts related to the COVID-19 pandemic.